mschmulen/hp-anywhere-enterprise/README.md

 Why so very ... well HP ?

 The enterprise Hack was very well run, friendly and informative.
 The technology was robust and very usable.
-However,  It would have been great to see more Angular, Javascript, or web speakers at the conference to compliment the hybrid technologies they are using.
-The modern technology stack is mosaic of frameworks, tooling and vendors; requiring an equally open perspective.
+However,  It would have been great to see more Angular, Javascript, or web speakers at the conference to compliment the hybrid technologies HPAnywhere developers will be using.
+The modern technology stack is mosaic of frameworks, tooling and vendors; requiring an equally open perspective on community.

 ###Mobile Apps on HPAnywhere